lsgs/redcap-record-autonumbering/README.md

 -   This module will *not* automatically convert existing records to the project's newly defined record ID schema; it only applies to *new* records that are created, by a logged-in user, once the module is enabled.

+-   If the project is utilising randomisation then the "Randomize" button is hidden until the record is saved and the appropriate auto-numbered record id is generated.

 ## Project Configuration

 1. **Integer increment from a specified start value**: This option allows users to specify the first numerical record ID.
 Subsequent record IDs will increment from this project-wide (even for users in a DAG).